-- Cloud metadata -
+- Cloud metadata.

-How it happens
+How it gets in

 @app.route("/fetch")